fkarg/fkarg.github.io/drafts/rat-meetup.md

 ### Moderation (semi-final fk)
 Moderation is not really needed when it's only three or four people, but larger groups need a moderate amount of moderation to stay at least somewhat on topic and schedule.

+### Non-Public Meetups (v1.0)
+We started doing (every second) meetup without announcing it on LW first.
+The goal was to have a balance between including new people and deeper and more personal discussions, with unannounced meetups focusing on these profoundly valuable meetups going deep.

+### Hammertime Integration of New People (v1.0)
+While a clear path to working on hammertime is great for cohesion with current participants, it's hard to integrate new people.
+Some newcomers tried catching up, others started doing the same days we did.
+At the same time, not everyone is interested in doing or discussing hammertime anymore.

+To accomodate for that shifting interest, we start out with creating a separate Breakout Session to talk about Hammertime - those not following usually find their own topic to talk about real quick.

 ### Changing Plans (semi-final fk)
 Of course, not everything you try at first works out.
 Here are two examples of things we tried, but changed soon after.